You’ve agreed on a sale price for your home. Brilliant!

 The Cost of a Broken Chain: When It All Falls Apart

-Around 1 in 3 property sales fall through after an offer has been accepted.
-When this happens, it’s known as a broken house chain, if other property transactions depend on yours, and the consequences are severe for everyone involved.
+When this happens, and other property transactions depend on yours, it’s known as a broken house chain, and the consequences are severe for everyone involved.

 The sale fallthrough often means you’ve wasted money.
 It could mean that you’ve wasted estate agent fees if using an online estate agent.
-Normally it means you’ve wasted legal fees since many conveyancers will often want to be paid regardless of sale success.
+It normally means you’ve wasted legal fees since many conveyancers will often want to be paid regardless of sale success.
 And, if it’s a second property, you’ve wasted ‘holding fees’ i.e. bills associated with having a vacant property.

 We’ve got a super in-depth guide on the cost of a broken property chain over here.
 I highly recommend you read it if you’re interested in diving deeper into that topic.